eXascaleInfolab/bench-vldb20/TestingFramework/README.md

-# Imputation of Missing Values in Time Series Benchmark => TestingFramework

-For dependencies and setup look in the README file in root of repository.

 # Description of testing scenarios

 ## Basics
 - all data is z-score normalized
 - normalization occurs before trimming the length for tests where N_test < N
-- all tests exist in runtime and precision variants
 - when percentage or division is mentioned, the result is floored down to nearest integer

 ### Recovery